MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 Enter three parameters:
 - **Start DAC value**: The starting bias voltage in DAC units (default 31768, approximately -0.5V)
 - **End DAC value**: The ending bias voltage in DAC units (default 33768, approximately +0.5V)
-- **Step count**: Number of measurement points (default 10)
+- **Bias step size**: The step size in DAC units between measurements (default 10)

 Click "PlotIV" and the system:
-1. Sends the IV measurement command to the STM controller
+1. Sends the "IVME" command to the STM controller with format: `IVME {bias_start} {bias_end} {bias_step}`
+2. The controller sweeps the bias voltage from start to end in steps of bias_step, measuring current at each point
-2. Waits 2 seconds for the measurement to complete
+3. Waits 2 seconds for the measurement to complete
-3. Retrieves the measured data (alternating DAC and ADC values)
+4. Retrieves the measured data using "IVGE" command (alternating bias DAC and ADC values)
-4. Converts DAC values to bias voltage and ADC values to current
+5. Converts DAC values to bias voltage and ADC values to current
-5. Updates the IV Curve plot with the new data
+6. Updates the IV Curve plot with the new data

 The measurement typically takes a few seconds.
 During this time, the tip stays at the same position while the bias voltage is swept.
 Make sure you're positioned where you want to measure before starting.
+After measurement, the bias voltage is restored to its original value.

 **Interpreting results:**
 - **Symmetric curves**: Usually indicate good tip-sample contact and symmetric electronic structure